Multilinear Hyperquiver Representations: Inverse tensor eigenvalue problems

 {\bf Acknowledgements.} We thank Giorgio Ottaviani and Shmuel Friedland for helpful discussions.
-AS was supported by the Society of Fellows at Harvard University.
+TM is supported by a Mathematical Institute Scholarship and an NSERC PGS D Scholarship.
 VN is supported by the EPSRC grant EP/R018472/1 and US AFOSR grant FA9550-22-1-0462.
+AS is supported by the NSF (DMR-2011754).